 Let’s understand what is the best practice while creating collections.
 You should not enable incremental updates for all the collections in your SCCM (ConfigMgr) hierarchy.
 A high number of collections with incremental updates can cause performance issues for the entire Configuration Manager infrastructure.

 There are tools within the admin console that can help you analyze the evaluation cycle of collections.
 One of them is explained ConfigMgr Collection Full Incremental Evaluation Status Summary from Console in the post.

 An incremental update periodically evaluates new resources and then adds resources that qualify to this collection.
 This option doesn’t require you to schedule a full update for this collection.

 Incremental updates of the SCCM collection are handy to reduce the full collection evaluations for many collections.
 Full evaluation of collection is more costly in terms of performance.
-However, an incremental update of collections is just a “delta update” of the collection—more details on Microsoft docs.
+However, an incremental update of collections is just a “delta update” of the collection.

 How to Find WMI Classes from ConfigMgr Server

-WMI is Windows Management Instrumentation, a sort of database where information are stored locally on Windows devices.
-You can use WBEMTEST tool from any Windows devices to find out the WMI classes that are supported by SCCM.
+WMI is Windows Management Instrumentation, a sort of database where information is stored locally on Windows devices.
+You can use the WBEMTEST tool from any Windows device to find out the WMI classes that are supported by SCCM.

 The easiest way is to download WMI Explorer Tool from Vinay Pamnani and browse through the WMI classes and more.
 I have a more detailed post on Windows 10 WMI Explorer Details for Configuration Manager and Intune.